Compare Cheap Flights from Hobart to Brisbane, Australia

 |Cheapest one-way price for the current month||from $187|

 |Cheapest one-way price over next 6 months||from $126|

 Brisbane, the capital of Queensland, is an energetic city that lures in visitors thanks to its gorgeous riverfront, exciting art scene, world-class galleries and classically Queensland summer weather.
 Visitors will discover streets brimming with things to do, places to eat and cityscapes to photograph.
 Head down hip laneways to browse boutiques and vintage stores.
 Or enjoy incredible restaurants putting Brisbane’s food scene on the map.
 Brisbane has a vibrant cafe culture and brilliant baristas are at the ready to serve up your next flat white or long black.
 Brisbane is also celebrated for its great outdoor lifestyle and has stunning parks and open-air spaces for you to take picnics or afternoon walks.
 Visit the heritage-listed Victoria Park, spend some time in the City Botanical Gardens or stroll along South Bank absorbing the pretty riverside promenade.

-Use Webjet’s Deal Finder to search and book cheap return Hobart to Brisbane flights.
+Use Webjet’s Deal Finder to search and book cheap return flight from Hobart to Brisbane.

 The best time to visit Brisbane